 Spain is a beautiful country with an even more beautiful culture.
 So, there are innumerable festivals and events that take place throughout the year in the country.
-However, if there’s anything that needs to be on the top of your bucket list, it is these 10 most famous fiestas.
-Just scroll down and get ready to go crazy!
+Among Spanish festivals, Tomatina is the most popular one.
+This is is one of the established facts about Spanish festivals.
+If there’s anything that needs to be on the top of your bucket list, it is these 11 most famous fiestas.
+Just scroll down and get ready to go crazy:

 1. La Tomatina (Tomato Fight Festival)

 Thanks to Zindagi Na Milegi Dobara, we all know what craziness La Tomatina is!
-Out of all the Spanish festivals Tomatina is the most known and famous amidst people from all over the world.
+Out of all the Spanish festivals, Tomatina is the most known and famous amidst people from all over the world.
 During this tomato festival, Spain heartily welcomes thousands of locals and tourists to the streets of Bunol who then smash and throw tomatoes at each other.
 Started some 70 years ago, this fiesta has now become such a popular event in the country that the 20,000 tickets get sold out in a jiffy.
-So, if you too wish to paint the town red or just want to be a part of this fun tradition, make sure you put this Spanish festival on the top of your bucket list!
+So, if you too wish to paint the town red or just want to be a part of this fun tradition, make sure among all festivals in Spain 2019, Tomatina is on the top of your bucket list!

 Where: Buñol, Spain